-Written policies and procedures are in place to ensure the care of the students-emotionally, physically, spiritually, and academically.
+Written policies and procedures are in place to ensure students' well-being-emotional, physical, spiritual, and academic.
 The school facilities (buildings and grounds) are appropriate in size, furnishings, and space to meet the stated philosophy, mission, and vision for the number and age of students served.
 The entire campus is a safe, healthy, and nurturing environment for teaching and learning.
-Safety procedures are documented and clearly understood, and they address the prevention and identification of abuse, bullying, and the presence of unwelcomed guests.
+Safety procedures are documented and clearly understood, and they address the prevention and identification of abuse, bullying, and the presence of unwelcome guests.
 A relevant and thorough crisis management plan is in place, and the faculty and staff have been trained appropriately to handle various emergency situations.
 Regular drills and practices occur to assist in preparation for crisis events.
 Transportation guidelines for staff and students are developed, and written policies and procedures are in place.

-STANDARD JUSTIFICATION Crisis Planning
+Crisis Planning

 Crisis planning is essential to ensure that a safe and nurturing environment is provided for the students, faculty, and staff.
-School preparedness for potential threats to the environment, natural disasters, and emergency situations must be documented via a well-developed plan that outlines the steps to be taken in the event of a crisis.
+School preparedness for potential threats to the environment, natural disasters, and emergency situations must be documented via a welldeveloped plan that outlines the steps to be taken in the event of a crisis.
 Evidence of scheduled training and education of all involved is provided and inclusive of evacuation plans, testing and drill exercises, parent notification procedures, and compliance with local, state, federal, or provincial regulations.
 This plan must be updated regularly to be effective for the current status of the school.